 Ms. Yui received the Bachelor of Music degree at The Juilliard School where she was one of three students of the pianist, Bella Davidovich.
 She received her Artist Diploma at the Royal Conservatory of Music in Toronto and a Master of Music at the University of Toronto.
 She received a Graduate Performance degree from the Peabody Conservatory where she was one of six students in the studio of Leon Fleisher.
 She received her earliest training from Boris and Inna Zarankin and has worked with Marietta Orlov, Giovanni Valentini in Pesaro, Italy as well as solo and chamber music with Menahem Pressler.

 Equally committed to mentoring the next generations of artists, Ms. Yui has served on the faculty of the Royal Conservatory of Music in Toronto, Peabody Preparatory, Heifetz International Music Institute, and the Music Institute of Chicago.
-Ms. Yui currently teaches piano at the Colburn School’s Community School of Performing Arts.
+Ms. Yui currently teaches piano at the Colburn School’s Community School of Performing Arts and the Music Academy.